About Seasonal Flu

 Symptoms of seasonal flu include fever (often high), headache, extreme tiredness, dry cough, sore throat, runny or stuffy nose, and muscle aches.
 It can lead to more severe disease, and even death in infants and people who are very old or have chronic health problems.
 In New England, flu season usually begins in December and can last into March or April.

 This flu vaccine is recommended for everyone 6 months of age and older.
-Children 6 months through 8 years require 2 doses of vaccine unless they have received:

 People at Increased Risk for Influenza-Related Complications:

 - All children 6 months through 4 years of age.

 - All persons > 50 years of age.

 - People 6 months – 18 years of age who are receiving long-term aspirin therapy.